Arytur/Spotify-data/README.md

 https://github.com/plamere/spotipy

-I can't use it directly with my project, because it was created in python 2 and flask, so some changes was needed.
+I couldn't use it directly with my project, because it was created in python 2 and flask, so some changes was needed.